Configuring QMK

 VIA Configurator uses these to identify the device, so they must be unique to the device.

-It is recommended to choose a value of VENDOR_ID
+It is recommended to choose a value of vid

 that unique to the keyboard PCB’s designer/vendor, i.e. it will be the same for all keyboards with a common parent directory.